-Analyze your data with the Visitors Flow
+Analyze your data with the Users Flow

-You can use Visitors Flow to compare volumes of traffic from different sources, examine traffic patterns through your site, and troubleshoot the efficacy of your site.
+This article describes several ways to use the Users Flow report to compare volumes of traffic from different sources, examine traffic patterns through your site, and troubleshoot the efficacy of your site.In this article:

-Depending on the purpose of your site, you may want to know how many pages visitors traversed after the initial page.
+Depending on the purpose of your site, you may want to know how many pages users traversed after the initial page.
 Did they go right from product pages to checkout without any additional shopping?
 Did they read articles in U.S. and World News, but not any in Politics or Entertainment?

-Start by determining the minimum engagement you want to see from visitors.
-Visitors Flow shows the first three interactions by default, and currently supports up to eight.
+Start by determining the minimum engagement you want to see from users.
+Users Flow shows the first three interactions by default, and currently supports up to eight.
 Add as many steps as necessary to meet your minimum requirement.
-Once you have added the requisite number of steps, you can then use the Highlight traffic through here option for each node in the first column to see whether traffic from that source reached as far as your minimum engagement threshold (for example, four or five interactions).
+Once you have added the requisite number of steps, you can then click the starting dimension node and use the Highlight traffic through here option to see whether traffic from that source reached as far as your minimum engagement threshold (for example, four or five interactions).

-Visitors Flow lets you examine a number of content-related issues.
+Users Flow lets you examine a number of content-related issues.

-If you’re testing different versions of a web page, and each version has its own URL, you can see which of them better serves purposes like encouraging site engagement, or funneling traffic on to a goal page.
+If you’re testing different versions of a web page, and each version has its own URL, you can see which of them better serves purposes like encouraging site engagement, or funneling traffic on to a Goal page.

 Browser and Screen Resolution

-Use Browser or Screen Resolution as the dimension so you can see whether traffic is distributed among browsers or screen resolutions as you expect, and to see whether there are any pages that experience an unusual drop-off with a particular browser or screen resolution.
+Use Browser or Screen Resolution as the starting dimension so you can see whether traffic is distributed among browsers or screen resolutions as you expect, and to see whether there are any pages that experience an unusual drop-off with a particular browser or screen resolution.
 If you notice a significant drop-off from a page, it might not be rendering properly in that browser or at that resolution.
 For example, your page may not render correctly on a mobile browser or at a smaller resolution, causing links or buttons to be unavailable or not easily seen.